bradhowes/swift-grdb-tca/README.md

 ![](https://github.com/bradhowes/SwiftDataTCA/blob/main/FromState.gif?raw=true)
 ![](https://github.com/bradhowes/SwiftDataTCA/blob/main/FromQuery.gif?raw=true)

+## Tests

+There are two sets of tests: old-school XCTest collection that works with TCA and the brand new [Swift Testing](https://github.com/apple/swift-testing) style collection that does not yet work well with TCA testing functions and macros (as of TCA v1.11.12).

 Below is the original contents of the "README" document found at the time of the fork.

 # Movie App with SwiftData and PointFree Composable Architecture